How to File a Small Claims Case in Richmond, CA

 What to Bring to Your Small Claims Hearing

-Preparation is key to winning a small claims case.
-Bring: all documentation supporting your claim (contracts, invoices, receipts, photos, text messages), a copy of all documents you submitted to the court, a copy of the proof of service showing the defendant was properly served, and any witnesses who can testify on your behalf.
-Organize your evidence chronologically and practice explaining your case clearly and concisely — small claims hearings are brief.
+Preparation is the biggest factor in winning a small claims case in Contra Costa County.
+Bring: all documentation supporting your claim (contracts, invoices, receipts, text messages, emails, photos of damage), copies of everything you've submitted to the court, a copy of the proof of service showing the defendant was properly served before the hearing, and any witnesses who can testify on your behalf.
+Organize your evidence chronologically and practice explaining your case clearly in three to five minutes — small claims hearings are brief, and judges appreciate organized, concise presentations.

 Frequently Asked Questions